Practices that foster perspective-taking

 • Whenever individuals adopt the perspective of someone else, they are more likely to be liked by this person (Goldstein et al., 2014).

-• When individuals adopt the perspective of the person with whom they are negotiating, they are more likely to uncover deals that satisfy both parties; hence, they negotiate more effectively (Galinsky et al., 2008).
+• When individuals adopt the perspective of the person with whom they are negotiating, they are more likely to uncover deals that satisfy both parties; hence, they negotiate more effectively (Galinsky et al., 2008; for other studies that verify the benefits of perspective taking in negotiations, see Gilin et al., 2013; Trötschel et al., 2011).

 • When individuals adopt the perspective of work colleagues, they tend to perceive conflicts as matters that can be resolved and not as unresolvable clashes in personality (Sessa, 1996).